-Students in SHP programs are required by policy to undergo a background check using the school's approved vendor, CastleBranch https://discover.castlebranch.com/, at the time of program admission, and again, prior to placement in a fieldwork placement (clinical, internship, practicum, residency, etc.).
+Students in SHP programs are required by policy to undergo a background check using the school's approved vendor, CastleBranch, at the time of program admission, and again, prior to placement in a fieldwork placement (clinical, internship, practicum, residency, etc.).
 Additional checks may be required by the individual sites therefore, students should work with the program to ensure compliance requirements are met.
 Instructions for requesting the background check are provided to students by their programs.

 The Office of Academic and Faculty Affairs is responsible for ensuring student compliance throughout the program.
-Students will not be allowed to matriculate in the program (orientation ,attend class, fieldwork placement, etc.) until all requirements are met.
+Students found to be non-compliant will not be allowed to matriculate in the program (orientation, attend class, fieldwork placement, etc.) until all requirements are met.
+Program Directors, Fieldwork Coordinators, and students will be notified of non-compliance and a hold will be placed on the student's account.

-- The initial background check must be completed prior to the first day of class or a hold will be placed on the student's account. - Subsequent background checks must be completed prior to the first day of the semester of a fieldwork placement (clinical, internship, practicum, residency, etc.) will result in a hold being placed on the student's account.
+- The initial background check must be completed prior to the first day of class. - Subsequent background checks must be completed prior to the first day of the semester of a fieldwork placement (clinical, internship, practicum, residency, etc.).